 My Simple Night Routine for a Productive Day

-In the spirit of new habits, I want to share my night routine.
+In the spirit of a new year and new habits, I want to share my nighttime routine.
 No matter how my day goes, completing my night routine eases my anxiety, ensures I end the day on a good note and on my own terms, and helps me tap into the practice of being my best self through discipline and mindfulness.
 Even though I’m a night owl, I keep a simple night routine that can be replicated regardless of where I am, how tired I am, or if I have limited time.
-Before I jump into my routine, I want to share a few tips for how you can build your own morning routine, as well as what helps you stay consistent.
+Before I jump into my routine, I want to share a few tips for how you can build your own morning routine, as well as advice for staying consistent.

 how to create a consistent night routine

 Differentiate your wind down routine from your night routine.
-Your night routine is something you can complete simply, no matter how tired you are or how late you stay out.
-Keep this simple, and you can always add extra steps to your wind down routine, which you can do earlier in the evening.
+Your night routine is something you can complete easily, no matter how tired you are or how late you stay out.
+Keep it simple; you can always add those extra steps to your wind down routine, which you can start earlier in the evening.

 Keep it simple.
-You want this to be so simple it becomes autopilot; having too long of a list decreases the chances that you’ll be able to replicate it day in and day out.
+This is worth mentioning again, because you want this to be so simple it becomes autopilot; having too long of a list decreases the chances that you’ll be able to replicate it day in and day out.

 Have an “extra” list you can add on when you have more time, such as on the weekends.
 You may not have time for your entire ideal routine each day, but you can find a compromise by doing some of those extra things on the weekend or nights when you have more time.
 You may not have the time or energy to write in a journal each night, but can save it for the weekends when you have more leeway.